 Someone who motivates and drives a successful team is, first and foremost, a model of reliability and accountability.
 Reliability is won by doing what you say you’re going to do when you said you’re going to do it.
 And then going one step further to take responsibility should things go sideways.

 There has to be more than one solution to any given problem, and a good motivator knows this to be true.
 Rigidity kills innovation, leaving no room for new ideas to bloom.
 Certainly there may be standards and procedures that must be adhered to, but a good leader leaves room for creativity to bloom.

-While this may sound at first like a contradiction of Speak less, Listen more, it’s in fact an important pillar of good leadership.
-Assumptions not only cause conflict and wasted time and resources, they diminish trust.
+While this may sound at first like a contradiction of Speak less, listen more, it’s in fact an important leadership skill.
+Assumptions not only cause conflict and wasted time and resources, but they also diminish trust.
 Once again concision is the key - it takes less time to communicate clearly with your boss, your team, your customers than it does to clean up the mess left behind by confusion and miscommunication.

 Patience is a virtue, so we are told, and it’s also a key to understanding what true leadership means.
 Now is not always the best time to hold that meeting, to send that email, to ask your boss to assign you to that project.
 Just as entrepreneurs know that there must be a period of sacrifice before success, planning ahead and being willing to be patient often means the rewards will be all the sweeter.

 The point of being a leader is not glory or accolades, or even the biggest office.
 In business, the goal it to build a strong company and ensure that everyone succeeds.
 Ego, selfishness, competition and other cut-throat tactics might get you ahead in the short term, but a career to be proud of is built of stronger, more generous material.